-The 2018 National Institute for Health and Care Excellence (NICE) UTI guidelines include fluid and painkillers in self-care for simple bladder infections with no signs of serious infection such as pyelonephritis (kidney infection) or sepsis.
-They also suggest that in some situations patients should have 'back-up' antibiotics to be taken if symptoms worsen or after 48 hours if symptoms are not settling.
+The 2018 National Institute for Health and Care Excellence (NICE) UTI guidelines suggest fluid and painkillers in self-care for simple UTIs with no signs of serious infection such as pyelonephritis (kidney infection) or sepsis.
+They also suggest that in some situations patients should have 'back-up' antibiotics to be taken if UTI symptoms worsen or after 48 hours if UTI symptoms are not settling.
 They leave open the option of giving a prescription to some women immediately.
 Men, pregnant women and under-16s should have a urine sample sent to the lab for culture and should be offered antibiotics to take straightaway.

 The risks of leaving a UTI untreated

-"Although substantial numbers of women recovered without antibiotics, between 4-5% of the women not treated with antibiotics went on to develop pyelonephritis," explains Ali.
+"Although substantial numbers of women recovered from their UTI without antibiotics, between 4-5% of the women not treated with antibiotics went on to develop pyelonephritis," explains Ali.
 "The authors of the Norwegian paper stated that they could not recommend ibuprofen alone as initial treatment for women with uncomplicated UTIs."

-In its SIGN 88 guidelines for UK healthcare, the Scottish Intercollegiate Guidelines Network recommends antibiotic treatment for otherwise healthy women, under 65, who have three or more symptoms of UTI.
+In its SIGN 88 guidelines for UK healthcare, the Scottish Intercollegiate Guidelines Network recommends antibiotic treatment for otherwise healthy women, under 65, who have three or more UTI symptoms.

-For most sufferers, Ali advises the best course of action is to increase fluid intake, take appropriate pain relief and speak with a healthcare professional for further assessment of symptoms.
+For most UTI sufferers, Ali advises the best course of action is to increase fluid intake, take appropriate pain relief and speak with a healthcare professional for further assessment of UTI symptoms.

 "While some of the over-the-counter treatments may provide symptomatic relief, the 2018 NICE UTI guidelines state that there is no evidence found for cranberry products or urine alkalinising agents to treat UTI," he adds.
 "However, there's a clinical trial showing the effectiveness of D-mannose.
 And grapefruit seed extract and oil of oregano have also been found to be beneficial."

-There can be considerable overlap between the symptoms for UTI and sexually transmitted infections (STIs) such as chlamydia and gonorrhoea.
+There can be considerable overlap between UTI symptoms and sexually transmitted infections (STIs) such as chlamydia and gonorrhoea.
 Bacterial vaginosis, vaginal thrush, vulvodynia, lichen sclerosus, endometriosis, bladder cancer and overactive bladder may also cause similar symptoms.
 Antibiotic use may also trigger vaginal thrush in some women and require additional treatment.